The-Marcy-Lab-School/8-0-1-express-middleware/README.md

 - **Static Assets:** Unchanging files (e.g., HTML, CSS, JS) served by a web server.
 For React projects, we need to "build" the project to convert "dynamic" `.jsx` files to "static" `.js` files
 - **Serving Static Assets**:
   1. Construct an absolute file path to the static assets folder using `path.join()` and `__dirname`.
-  2. Use `express.static(filepath)` middleware to serve static assets.
+  2. Use `express.static(filepath)` middleware to make static assets publicly available.
   3. Register the middleware with `app.use()`